 Item Description Registration State of the network registration Operator Specifies the operator's network the router operates in.
 Technology Transmission technology PLMN Code of operator Cell Cell the router is connected to (in hexadecimal format).
 LAC/TAC Unique number (in hexadecimal format) assigned to each location area.
 LAC (Location Area Code) is for 2G/3G networks and TAC (Tracking Area Code) is for 4G networks.
-Channel Channel the router communicates on • UARFCN in case of UMTS/HSPA technology, • EARFCN in case of LTE technology.
+Channel Channel the router communicates on • ARFCN in case of GPRS/EDGE technology, • UARFCN in case of UMTS/HSPA technology, • EARFCN in case of LTE technology.
 Band Cellular band abbreviation.
-Signal Strength Signal strength (in dBm) of the selected cell, for details see Table 6.
+Signal Strength Signal strength (in dBm) of the selected cell, for details see Table 5.
 Signal Quality Signal quality of the selected cell: EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO).
 RSRQ for LTE technology (Defined as the ratio N×RSRP/RSSI).
 The value is not available for the EDGE technology.
 RSSI, RSRP, RSRQ, SINR, RSCP or Ec/lo Other parameters reporting signal strength or quality.
 Please note, that some of them may not be available, depending on the cellular module or cellular technology.
 CSQ Cell signal strength with following value ranges: • 2 - 9 = Marginal, • 10 - 14 = OK, • 15 - 19 = Good, • 20 - 30 = Excelent.
-Manufacturer Module manufacturer Model Type of module Revision Revision of module IMEI IMEI (International Mobile Equipment Identity) number of module ICCID Integrated Circuit Card Identifier is international and unique serial number of the SIM card.
+Neighbours Signal strength of neighboring hearing cells (GPRS only) 1 .
+Manufacturer Module manufacturer Model Type of module Revision Revision of module IMEI IMEI (International Mobile Equipment Identity) number of module MEID MEID number of module ICCID Integrated Circuit Card Identifier is international and unique serial number of the SIM card.

-Table 5: Mobile Network Information
+Table 4: Mobile Network Information